McGill-MMA-EnterpriseAnalytics/churn/README.md

     1) building a pipeline
     ......

-## Model Interpretability and Explainability
+## Churn Model Interpretability and Explainability
+To access Model interpretability and explainability, we used SHAR package

+We first try to visualize the first prediction's explanation

 ## ML Bias Report